ztec/blog/content/post/tech/go-edf-teleinfo-release/index.en.md

 [https://git2.riper.fr/ztec/go_edf_teleinfo](https://git2.riper.fr/ztec/go_edf_teleinfo) also on [github](https://github.com/ztec/go_edf_teleinfo)

 ## Once upon a time
-Since 2018, I have a raspbery-pi hanging near my [EDF](https://en.wikipedia.org/wiki/%C3%89lectricit%C3%A9_de_France) energy meter.
+Since 2018, I have a raspberry-pi hanging near my [EDF](https://en.wikipedia.org/wiki/%C3%89lectricit%C3%A9_de_France) energy meter.
 Following some tutorials back then, I have connected them to follow my energy consumption in real time.

 Without going into the details, EDF electronic meter (even before the ugly linky was imposed) have 3 connector on the right lower hand side.
 Two of them allow to receive constant data about the meter and the instantaneous state such as power consumption.
 I won't detail how I did it because there is a lot of better content that go in details online.
-Just do some duckduckgo search with "EDF, teleinfo, raspbery-pi" for example.
+Just do some duckduckgo search with "EDF, teleinfo, raspberry-pi" for example.

 {{< photo-gallery >}}
-{{< photo src="linky.jpg"       name="Linky with raspbery-pi on the side" >}}
+{{< photo src="linky.jpg"       name="Linky with raspberry-pi on the side" >}}
 {{< photo src="connection.jpg"  name="Linky connection" >}}
 {{</photo-gallery>}}

 Unfortunately, I broke all my data platform end of 2019.
 No mor history (visage triste).
-However, I never removed the raspbery-pi.
+However, I never removed the raspberry-pi.
 So, it is still there, hanging and connected to the meter, powered down.

 Meanwhilem [ENEDIS](https://fr.wikipedia.org/wiki/Enedis) the French electrical grid operator, changed my meter by one of the new Linky.
 The technician that installed was a bit surprised at first to see two wire connected to the meter like that.
 After some explanation he understood, and even re-installed them carefully on the new meter.
-After that, the raspbery-pi stayed there, connected, but off.
+After that, the raspberry-pi stayed there, connected, but off.

 With recent european electricity price "changes", I was curious again to see my electrical trend (Visage innocent) At this point, I don't even know if the new meter have a working Téléinfo.
 I don't know either if my code still works.
 Speaking of code… (tête en pleine réflexion)

 I search in my old backups (thanks backups (visage heureux).
 You can read more about them on [Borg backup]({{< ref "/post/tech/borg-backup" >}}))
 I'm lucky and find my old code.
-I put it in a repository, add some debug lines, compile and test int on the raspbery-pi I switch on again for the ocasion.
+I put it in a repository, add some debug lines, compile and test int on the raspberry-pi I switch on again for the ocasion.

 It works!
 Nothing to update, re-write.
 It worked on the first try.
 I now have logs like this: